newmanw/mage-server/docs/use_cases/feeds.md

 1. The app indicates the fetch is complete and presents the fetched content of the feed.

 #### Result
 P1 is able to view the feed content in the context of the active event.
-The content could be presented on the map and/or as a list of elements with various attributes and text, depending on the nature of the feed content.
+The app presents content with a geospatial dimension on the map, as well as in  a list of elements with various attributes and text, depending on the nature of the feed content.

-### 2. Modify feed parameters
+### Modify feed parameters

 #### Summary
-A partcipant user can modify fetch parameters of a feed to customize the content as desired.
+A participant user can modify fetch parameters of a feed to customize the content as desired.

 #### Actors
 1. Participant (P1)

+### Configure new feed source

+#### Actors
+1. Administrator (A1)

+#### Assumptions
+1. A1 is an authenticated user with administrative privileges

+#### Main Flow
+1. A1 requests to configure a new feed service.
+1. The app presents a list of registered feed service types.
+1. A1 selects the desired source type.
+1. The app presents the configuration options for the new feed service.
+   * Options for a feed service would generally include a URL the app will use to fetch feeds data from the feed service.
+1. A1 changes the options as desired.
+1. A1 requests to test the provided options by fetching data from the feed source.
+1. The app presents the list of feed types the feed service provides.
+1. A1 confirms the new feed service.
+1. The app presents a prompt asking A1 to configure new feeds from the service.
+1. A1 requests to configure new feeds from the service.
+1. The app begins the [`Configure new feed`](#configure-new-feed) flow assuming the selection of the newly configured feed service.

+#### Result
+The new feed service is saved and available to configure new feeds.

-### 2. Configure new feed
+### Configure new feed

 #### Actors
 1. Administrator (A1)